Table of contents

 Package used in image (Container)

 A common method to detect reachability for container image vulnerabilities utilizes runtime methods.
-Equipped by technologies like eBPF, modern runtime security tools extract the loaded code packages when the container is running; with runtime assessment, users can identify whether the packages (not functions) are being used/loaded and thus prioritize the CVEs of these packages.
+Equipped with technologies like eBPF, modern runtime security tools extract loaded packages during execution.
+This enables runtime assessment to identify which components are actually in use — strengthening container security best practices and reducing patching overhead.

 Examining the previous Redis container example deployed in AWS EKS cluster, we see the following results: